darjeeling/awesome-kr-foss/README.md

 [![awesome](https://camo.githubusercontent.com/13c4e50d88df7178ae1882a203ed57b641674f94/68747470733a2f2f63646e2e7261776769742e636f6d2f73696e647265736f726875732f617765736f6d652f643733303566333864323966656437386661383536353265336136336531353464643865383832392f6d656469612f62616467652e737667)](https://github.com/darjeeling/awesome-kr-foss)

-A curated list of awesome Korean open source projects
+A curated list of awesome Korean open source projects.

 inspired by [awesome-tw-foss](https://github.com/tjwei/awesome-tw-foss)

-## conditions for listing
+## Conditions for listing
-* one of main author is korean
+* One of main authors must be korean.
-* must have CI, enough testing, document
+* The code must have CI, enough testing, and documentation.
-* if the platform supports package manager, it can be installed by a package manager
+* If the platform supports a package manager, it can be installed by a package manager.

 ## Python
 * [Wand](https://github.com/dahlia/wand) The ctypes-based simple ImageMagick binding for Python http://wand-py.org/